$50 Off Any Repair

 Before you do any inspection or plumbing maintenance, you need to understand your home’s water supply.

-This means knowing where the water is coming from and where the used water goes.
+This means knowing where the water comes from and where the wastewater goes.

 Every home plumbing system has an incoming cold water supply.
-This is necessary for all the cold water taps and faucets, as well as for the water heater.
-These hot and cold water lines connect to all the places you’ll be using them, such as sinks and bathtubs.
+This is required for all cold-water taps and faucets, as well as the water heater.
+These hot and cold water lines connect to all the fixtures you’ll be using, such as sinks and bathtubs.

 A crucial part of your home’s plumbing is the main drain.
-This drain helps sewage leave your home.
-It’s connected to a series of smaller drains connected to each fixture that uses water.
+This drain carries sewage out of your home.
+It’s connected to a series of smaller drains, each serving a water-using fixture.

 Now that you know how interconnected your home’s plumbing is, it’s easy to see how even a small leak or blockage can potentially cause a huge problem.